772/roommd/example.md

 # A

-Door between eating room and kitchen.
+Door between dining room and kitchen.

 # B